Early works

-The first stage in building Melbourne Airport Rail is preparing sites for major construction.
+The first stage in building Melbourne Airport Rail included preparing sites for major construction.

-We commenced early works in October 2022 to protect and relocate critical utility services along the project route across Sunshine, Sunshine North, Keilor East, Airport West and Tullamarine.
+Early works started in October 2022 to protect and relocate critical utility services along the project route across Sunshine, Sunshine North, Keilor East, Airport West and Tullamarine.

 Overhead asset relocation

-In some areas, overhead assets such as high and low voltage power lines need to be raised, relocated or modified to make room for Melbourne Airport Rail.
-Our current works include relocating six electricity transmission towers between the Western Ring Road (M80) and the existing freight rail corridor in Tullamarine.
+In some areas, overhead assets such as high and low voltage power lines needed to be raised, relocated or modified to make room for Melbourne Airport Rail.
+These works included relocating 6 electricity transmission towers between the Western Ring Road (M80) and the existing freight rail corridor in Tullamarine.

 Read more in our transmission tower relocation fact sheet (PDF, 327.1 KB)